cfengine/documentation/resources/additional-topics/itil.markdown

 configuration management.

 A configuration item is any object making a promise in CFEngine.
-We often speak of the promise object, or “promiser”.
+We often speak of the promise object, or "promiser".

 ## Configuration Management Database (CMDB)